This specialized thread posting contains example scripts that can be used with VanDyke Software products, focusing primarily on SecureCRT.

 Connected to a jump host and want an example of automating 'ssh' or 'telnet' connection attempts from that remote shell to another system?
 This example shows you a best practice way to accomplish this task.

-Paste With Echo Flow Control
+Paste (or Send ASCII File) with Echo Flow Control

 Python - Importing custom modules which reference the crt object